Transgender Identities and Gender Dysphoria

-Ongoing research within the 500+ member World Professional Association for Transgender Health (WPATH.org), formerly the Harry Benjamin Gender Dysphoria Association, yields theories of genetic and/or in-uterine hormonal factors, explores the impact of cultural and historical formation of identity, and rejects psychodynamic theories of childhood trauma or “bad parenting.”
-(I have only very rarely had a client who felt his or her upbringing or childhood events contributed to their different sense of gender identity.
+Ongoing research within the 1000+ member World Professional Association for Transgender Health (WPATH.org), formerly the Harry Benjamin Gender Dysphoria Association, yields theories of genetic and/or in-uterine hormonal factors, explores the impact of cultural and historical formation of identity, and rejects psychodynamic theories of childhood trauma or “bad parenting.”
+(I have only very rarely had clients who felt their upbringing or childhood events contributed to their different sense of gender identity.
 Treating and resolving trauma does not change true gender dysphoria, though it is essential to emotional health and part of my approach.)
-Gender dysphoria occurs in about 1 in 10,000 born males and 1 in 30,000 born females, some of whom also have identifiable chromosomal and gonadal issues, called intersex conditions that produce atypical gender development. (see Resource page) Most people who identify as transgender do not have interest conditions.
+Gender dysphoria occurs in about 1 in 10,000 born males and 1 in 30,000 born females, some of whom also have identifiable chromosomal and gonadal issues, called intersex conditions that produce atypical gender development. (see Resource page) Most people who identify as transgender do not have intersex conditions.

 Therapy for gender dysphoric people includes assessment of their sense of personal identity, psychological health and daily management of life tasks in order to rule out other factors that interfere with a true diagnosis of gender dysphoria.
 Therapy should also be holistic in resolving mental health problems that can affect all people: depression and bipolar disorder and anxiety disorders for example.
 The Standards of Care urge the client and therapist to be sure these problems are well-managed before medical transition (hormones or surgery).